Student recruitment challenges: Part 2

 In many schools, the website is still a separate silo of information, incorporating some of the new brand elements, but providing a different visual experience and a separate set of messages.

 Some schools still house their website with the IT department, even though the website is about communication, marketing and outreach.
 Other institutions believe the website is more important to internal audiences than external.
 These are just a few of the challenges in reaching stealth applicants.

 We believe the website must be a keystone in brand messaging.

 The website, as a central communication source for all audiences, must also support the key brand messages that research and the institution have identified as critical to the organization’s persona, perceptions and ongoing communications.

 Stealth applicants, and most applicants, start online

-How well does your website reach out to potential students who are searching online, and give them what they’re looking for?
+The stealth applicant challenges: How well does your website reach out to potential students who are searching online, and give them what they’re looking for?
 How well does your site support, enhance, explain and bring to life the key messages that research has identified as the differentiators for your school?

 If an anonymous searcher becomes a stealth applicant, something was appealing.
 Something got them interested enough to apply.
 But how many others might have applied if they knew more about what you stand for?